Nextoo/build-scripts/README.md

 build-scripts
 =============

-This repository holds scripts used to automate the build, test, and deployment of NexToo.
+This repository holds scripts used to automate the build, test, and deployment of Nextoo.

-To build NexToo binaries for a given profile, try this:
+To build Nextoo binaries for a given profile, try this:

 ```
 mkdir /tmp/nextoo-build